manueldinisjunior/trinitysbikeshop/README.md

 This project is not merely an academic requirement; it's a manifestation of my vision for a more sustainable and enjoyable urban lifestyle.
 Trinity's Bike Rentals is my way of sharing the joy of city exploration with others, making it accessible to everyone.

 As a Portfolio Project for Holberton School, Trinity's Bike Rentals showcases the culmination of my technical skills, creativity, and a personal journey that I'm excited to share with the world.
 To explore the project and learn more about its features, please visit [TRINITY'S BYKE RENTAL](https://bikeshop.manueldinisjunior.com/).

+## License

+This project is licensed under the [MIT License](LICENSE).

+For more details about ALX Africa's Software Engineering program, please visit the [ALX Africa Software Engineering Program](https://www.alxafrica.com/software-engineering-plus/) page.

+## Project Status
+Project is:  _95 complete_